-Policy: Require conservation, restoration and/or mitigation of aquatic ecosystems as part of development and redevelopment proj-ects that will drain into these aquatic ecosystems.
+Policy: Require conservation, restoration and/or mitigation of aquatic ecosystems as part of development and redevelopment projects which will drain into these aquatic ecosystems.

 Policy: Work with the Corps of Engineers to develop preferred techniques that may be used to streamline 404 Dredge and Fill permit process.